-The hot water must also be of potable water quality, and must be connected downstream of the disinfection unit.
-The connection has to be secured against back-flow of hot water to the cold water system, see 9.2.5.
-It is important that the hot water pipes are insulated and placed in a way that prevents warming of the cold water during transport through the pipe system.
+The hot water must also be of potable water quality, and must be connected downstream of the UV unit.
+The connection must be secured against back-flow of hot water to the cold water system, see 9.2.5.
+Insulate the hot water pipes and place them in a way that prevents warming of the cold water during transport through the pipe system.
 Choosing correct piping size throughout the system (see 9.2.3) is economically sensible and will give the best water quality.